ahira-justice/classifieds/README.md

 # c2c-api

-Classifieds API is a basic classifieds API for seller buyer interaction
+c2c-api is a basic classifieds API for seller buyer interaction

 ## Overview

-Classifieds API handles user authentication and permissions, a profile API, and a sellers items API.
+c2c-api handles user authentication and permissions, a profile API, and a sellers items API.

 ## Authentication